Preparing for change

 Loneliness in your relationships

-Although having a close relationship can give you some protection against loneliness, you may still feel lonely.
+Even if you are in a close relationship, you may still feel lonely.
 This can happen slowly over the years.
-For example, you may have developed different routines and hobbies, lost a shared focus, or find conversation has become limited to things like what to have for dinner or whether the phone bill has been paid.
+For example, you may have developed different routines and hobbies or lost a shared focus.
+Perhaps you find conversation has become limited to things like what to have for dinner or whether the phone bill has been paid.

 What you can do